AlexanderGW/gqgmc/README.md

 Updated `make` config to build `gqgmc` driver only, compatible with Raspberry Pi (`CPUSIZE` to `mbe32`).

-With `main` test printing CPM every second, in a short loop
+With `main` running a loop, printing a ISO-8601 timestamp and CPM line, every second.

-# Author
+## Original Author
-Phil Gillaspy
+Based on work by Phil Gillaspy

-# Original README
+## Original README

  INSTALLATION INSTRUCTIONS